Google’s always been strict on privacy.

 In short, within a piece of content, a publisher may not have more than 30% of the space in which that content sits being filled by advertising.

-When considering the “content portion” of the page, that only means the real estate where the content sits, excluding headers, footers, and anything that sits outside of the content itself.
+When considering the “content portion” of the page, that only means the real estate where the content sits, excluding headers, footers, and anything outside the content itself.
 The 30% also applies to the entire content portion of the page, the page in total, not just what is viewable on a user’s screen.

-The Better Ad Standards restrict the use of “ads that animate and ‘flash’ with rapidly changing background, text or colors,” because they can be, “highly aggravating for consumers, and serve to create a severe distraction for them as they attempt to read the content on a given page.”
+The Better Ad Standards restrict the use of “ads that animate and ‘flash’ with rapidly changing background, text or colors” because they can be “highly aggravating for consumers, and serve to create a severe distraction for them as they attempt to read the content on a given page.”

-Once they follow a link, the ad appears, with a countdown, making the user wait before they can be redirected to the page they were trying to access.
+Once they follow a link, the ad appears with a countdown, making the user wait before they can be redirected to the page they were trying to access.

 Much like prestitial ads with a countdown, users may be inclined to leave the page once they see a postitial countdown appear, as it makes them wait to enter the following page.

-Scrollover ads, in a certain sense, can almost be looked at as something similar to a pop-up, since they lay on top of content, obstructing it from view.
+Scrollover ads, in a certain sense, can almost be looked at as something similar to a pop-up since they lay on top of content, obstructing it from view.

 The Coalition for Better Ads refers to these ads as “disorienting” for mobile users, as they may distract users from the content they’re trying to read.

-On mobile web browsers, large sticky ads can appear on more than just the bottom of the page, but serve the same, static disruption that sticky ads do on desktop browsers.
+On mobile web browsers, large sticky ads can appear on more than just the bottom of the page but serve the same static disruption that sticky ads do on desktop browsers.